syncfusion/blazor-docs/src/charts/range-selector/export.md

 ---
-title: " Print and Export in Blazor Range Selector component | Syncfusion "
+title: " Print and export in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"

-description: "Learn here all about print and export of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+description: "Learn here all about print and export of the Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Print and Export in Blazor Range Selector (SfRangeNavigator)
+# Print and export in the Blazor Range Selector (SfRangeNavigator)

 ## Print